jnyfah/jnyfah.github.io/_posts/buildsystems2.md

 ```
 $ gcc -C main.cpp
 ```
-note that preprocessing, compilation, and assembling are done as part of the preceding single command
+note that preprocessing, compilation, and assembling are done as part of the preceding single command and it generates a `.o` file that unfortunatley, we cant open 🤷

 4. Linking: we still havent gotten an product from all the steps above, also we have 2 object files generated from the 2 source files we have.
 This section combines those object files to form a final program